open-rpa/docs/docs/flow/AgentsPage.md

 ---
 layout: default
 title: Agents Page
-parent: What Is OpenIAP Flow
+parent: What Is OpenCore
 nav_order: 14
 ---
 # Agents Page

 ## Term Definition
 An agent is the name for a machine or desktop that is running the [agent runtime](https://github.com/openiap/nodeagent).
-A package is some code and a project.json file uploaded as a .tgz file to OpenFlow.
+A package is some code and a project.json file uploaded as a .tgz file to OpenCore.
 These files are then downloaded and executed by agents.
 Assistant is a cross-platform Electron app that a user can run to allow running packages on demand in the user's context.

 ## Agent Capabilities